-Writing LinkedIn profiles isn’t just something I used to do as part of my CV writing business, social media was also my VA niche and I spent a lot of time on LinkedIn researching and assessing profiles and groups for social media consultants and marketers.
+Writing LinkedIn profiles isn’t just something I used to do as part of my CV writing work, social media is also my VA niche and I have spent a lot of time on LinkedIn researching and assessing profiles and groups for social media consultants and marketers.
 LinkedIn is a massive subject, but one of the things I want to share with you is how to effectively connect and then start conversations with those new connections.

 An “elevator pitch” is how you would deliver a summary of your product, business or service to someone during a short elevator ride.
 It’s not a sales pitch, it’s a concise explanation of who you are, what you do, who you do it for and why someone might want this.
 It’s useful to have an elevator pitch when networking, so let me show you how to write one.

 Twitter was completely invaluable when it came to setting up my business.
 I used to dash home from work, sit on my bed and spend hours soaking up information.
 Twitter took me to places I never knew existed and I even got work from it.
 It’s a slow burner so don’t expect results straight away, but if you’re going to ‘do Twitter’, you should definitely do it right!

 I had a pretty rubbish website when I started out, but I needed to get traffic so people could see how amazing I was and hire me.
 Clueless about SEO, my old developer had created the site in Dreamweaver which I think went out with the dinosaurs.
 I also had no niche, didn’t know what I was doing and nobody knew where to find me.
 So how did I get traffic to my site?